Tree-Structured Synergy of Large Language Models and Bayesian Optimization for Efficient CASH: Results and Analysis

 \textbf{Monetary Cost vs. Performance.} We estimate API cost using model pricing at the time of experiments, accounting for input and output tokens. \cref{fig:cost} illustrates the final average validation rank (across 104 datasets after 300 rounds) versus the average LLM API cost per task (in USD).
 The results highlight several key insights: (i) \sys occupies the ideal bottom-left quadrant of the plot, achieving a state-of-the-art \textbf{average rank of 1.25} with an \textbf{economical cost of approximately \$0.127 per task}.
 Compared to other baselines, \sys provides a significant performance leap without a proportional increase in expenditure. (ii) While LLAMBO attains the second-best rank (2.73), it is by far the most expensive method, costing \$0.860 per task—nearly 6.8$\times$ that of \sys.
 This high cost stems from its high-volume API calls per iteration, which do not translate into superior rankings compared to our tree-search approach. (iii) Methods like BOPRO, OPRO, and BORA cluster in the low-cost region (\$0.11–\$0.18) but suffer from poor optimization efficacy, with average ranks exceeding 3.20.
 Although these methods are budget-friendly, their inability to effectively navigate complex search spaces limits their utility.

 \textbf{Optimizer Time Overhead.} Figure~\ref{fig:opt_time_ratio} reports the ratio of time spent on optimization (proposal generation) to the total runtime (optimization + model evaluation) over 300 iterations.
 Ideally, the optimizer should be lightweight, directing the majority of the time budget toward model training and evaluation.
 The results highlight several key insights: (i) \sys maintains a low overhead with a median ratio of 0.20, meaning $\approx80\%$ of the time is productively spent on evaluation.
 This is significantly more efficient than other LLM-based approaches like OPRO (0.2356) and BORA (0.5841).
 The most extreme examples are LLAMBO (0.80), which suffers from excessive API calls, and BOPRO (0.81), which is slowed down by embedding model computations for all configurations. (ii) Scalability to Complex Tasks: Intuitively, as the dataset scale increases, model evaluation time grows, naturally reducing the optimizer's relative overhead.
 Indeed, for large-scale tasks, \sys's overhead ratio drops as low as 0.008.
-Crucially, this aligns perfectly with our finding in Appendix~\ref{app:task_characteristics} that \sys's performance advantage is most pronounced on large, complex datasets, making it highly suitable for real-world, high-stakes optimization scenarios. (iii) Finally, we note that as LLM inference speeds continue to improve, the temporal overhead of \sys will further decrease, enhancing its applicability to time-sensitive tasks.
+Crucially, this aligns perfectly with our finding in Appendix~\ref{app:task_characteristics} that \sys's performance advantage is most pronounced on large, complex datasets, making it highly suitable for real-world, high-stakes optimization scenarios. (iii) From a wall-clock perspective, in our GPT-4o-mini benchmark runs, the average per-iteration time costs are 13.78s for LLM inference and 2.56s for BO computation, while the black-box evaluation (model training and validation) averages 63.02s.
+The LLM overhead is therefore worthwhile because better proposals reduce the number of expensive evaluations needed: \sys achieves average end-to-end wall-clock speedups of 2.0$\times$ over RB and 2.2$\times$ over MOSAIC, the second- and third-ranked baselines, respectively. (iv) Finally, we note that as LLM inference speeds continue to improve, the temporal overhead of \sys will further decrease, enhancing its applicability to time-sensitive tasks.